apache/datasketches-website/docs/Quantiles/SketchingQuantilesAndRanksTutorial.md

     specific language governing permissions and limitations
     under the License.
 -->
-# Sketching Quantiles and Ranks, the Basics
+# Sketching Quantiles and Ranks Tutorial
 Streaming quantiles algorithms, or quantiles sketches, enable us to analyze the distributions of massive data very quickly using only a small amout of space.
 They allow us to compute a quantile values given a desired rank, or compute a rank given